When producing music in your home studio, finding a high-quality audio interface is important.

 - Windows users have to install a driver from the PreSonus website

 The box is compact and won’t take up a lot of space, no matter where you place it.
-Made of metal to ensure its durability, but it’s also light enough to carry around when you’re on the go.
+It’s made of metal to ensure its durability, but it’s also light enough to carry around when you’re on the go.

 - 2 combo mic/instrument Ins and includes Class A mic preamps